Tua Tagovailoa ruled out of Dolphins’ playoff game vs. Bills

 The Dolphins are preparing for rookie Skylar Thompson to be their starter when they face the Bills for the third time this season.
 Backup Teddy Bridgewater is working his way back to full strength after dislocating his pinky finger.

-McDaniel said he doesn’t know if Tagovailoa will be able to travel with the team this weekend, and although he hasn’t had any setbacks in the healing process, there are “compounding variables” at play that will keep him off the field indefinitely.
+McDaniel said he did not know if Tagovailoa would be able to travel with the team this weekend, and although he has not had any setbacks in the healing process, there are ”compounding variables” at play that will keep him off the field indefinitely.

+”He, himself, is learning that he needs to listen to the advice of doctors and medical professionals,” McDaniel said. ”He understands the severity of doing that, so there’s a little bit of things that he can’t control.”

 Tagovailoa was diagnosed with his second concussion of the season after a Week 16 loss to Green Bay and missed the Dolphin’s final two games of the regular season.